Gulzey/Gulzey/README.md

   **`Web Development and Graphic Design`**

   Hi!, My name's Gulied Abdi.
-I am a recent software engineering grad with a passion for web development.
-I love building sleek, efficient websites and tackling new challenges.
-Proficient in JavaScript, ReactJS, and ThreeJS.
+I am a recent software engineering grad <br /> with a passion for web development.
+I love building sleek, efficient websites and tackling new challenges. <br /> Proficient in JavaScript, ReactJS, and ThreeJS.

   ### 🧰 Languages and Tools